Best Foods for Healthy Aging

-Eat more of these 7 antioxidant-rich foods to help you live longer.
+Eat more of these 7 antioxidant-rich foods to help you live longer, including red wine and dark chocolate.

 There are many variables involved in how long you live, but by following a healthy lifestyle, staying active and eating a nutrient-packed diet, you can help slow the aging process and perhaps even stave off age-related diseases, including osteoporosis, diabetes and heart disease.
+(Looking for a beauty boost?
+Try these 12 Anti-Aging Foods to Make Your Skin Look Years Younger.)
 Start right now by including more of these antioxidant-rich foods to your diet.
 Here's to your good health!

 1. Olive Oil